-The next meeting of Council will be held on Monday 2nd September at the Norwood Soical Hall, commencing at 7.30pm
+The next meeting of Council will be held on Monday 4th November at the Robinson Library in Timble, commencing at 7.30pm

 Washburn parish is situated north of Otley and west of Harrogate in the county of North Yorkshire.
 The parish comprises the five rural areas of Blubberhouses, Fewston, Norwood, Great Timble and Little Timble.